Born in Jalisco,

 later he was detained as homeless in California.
 He

-was commited to the Auburn State Hospital where he never uttered
+was commited to the Auburn State Hospital.
+He drew on scraps

 of paper which were held together to form larger sheets with potato